 The non-profit Savour Food & Wine Festival highlights culinary talents throughout the province.
 Enjoy food and wine samples from Nova Scotia’s finest restaurants, wineries and breweries.
 This year marks the festival’s 19th year in Halifax and celebrates Halifax’s ever-growing food and beverage community.

 The festival takes place at The Westin Nova Scotian on April 6th this year.
 Hotel packages for the festival are available for purchase with the last day to book being March 17th, 2023.
 To book your stay visit here.

 To learn more about the Halifax Food & Wine Festival, and buy your tickets, visit here.

 10. FIN Atlantic Film Festival

 The Atlantic International Film Festival –or AIFF– is a celebration of both international and regional film and media.
 The Festival has been an annual occurrence in Halifax since 1980, and offers viewers an opportunity to connect with different genres, including:

 Interested in more events and attractions throughout the province?
-Check out the Fun Nova Scotia Thing To Do blog by fellow vLife writer, Erin McAskill.
+Check out the Fun Nova Scotia Things To Do blog by our contributor Erin McAskill.

-Got any personal Favourite festivals in your home local?
-Feel free to include in the comments so we can all check them out when we’re in the area!
+Have any personal favourite festivals in your home local?
+Feel free to include them in the comments so we can all check them out too!